 How to Add Image in the Title Bar

-Favicon, which is also known as a URL icon, a tab icon, a shortcut icon, website icon, or bookmark icon, is a file containing one or more small icons, associated with a particular website or web page.
+A favicon, also known as a URL icon, a tab icon, a shortcut icon, a website icon, or a bookmark icon, is a file containing one or more small icons associated with a particular website or web page.

 <!DOCTYPE html>